gvwilson/12-design/README.md

 -   concept maps showing how the designer thinks about the overall problem (<a href="#concept-map">Figure 4</a>); and

--   many others, such as system architecture diagrams showing the major components of an application and use case maps that show how activity flows through an architecture [Reekie2006].
+-   many others, such as dataflow diagrams, system architecture diagrams showing the major components of an application, and use case maps that show how activity flows through an architecture [Reekie2006].

 <figure id="flowchart">
 <img src="./flowchart.png" alt="Flowchart" />